danieagle/adare-net/README.txt

 Version: 0.1.0-dev

-This is a small, powerfull, portable and easy to use Ada network lib.
+Adare_Net is a small, powerfull, portable and easy to use Ada network lib.
 It supports ipv4 ipv6 udp and tcp, Synchronous I/O Multiplexing and can 'listen' with ipv6, too.